-Subcutaneous fluids are absorbed slower than intravenous fluids, therefore are not suitable for cats with hypovolemia, shock or severe dehydration.
+The body absorbs subcutaneously slower than intravenous fluids, therefore are not suitable for cats with hypovolemia, shock or dehydration.

-Extreme care should be taken when giving fluids to cats with heart disease.
+- Take extreme care when giving fluids to cats with heart disease.

 These side effects are uncommon, and the benefits of fluid therapy by far outweigh the risks.